 A Vision Processing Unit (VPU) is a computing chip that is optimized for AI tasks.
 Therefore, VPUs enable the transition of computer vision and deep learning from the laboratory setting to real-world applications.

 Megatrend Deep Learning

-The recent advances in deep learning methods and convolutional networks (CNNs) have drastically impacted the role of machine learning on a wide range of computer vision tasks.
+The recent advances in deep learning methods and convolutional neural networks (CNNs) have drastically impacted the role of machine learning in a wide range of computer vision tasks.

 With deep learning, object classification and object detection accuracy have been greatly improving.
-The inference error rate of machine learning algorithms has become remarkably low as well, reaching a state that already surpasses human performance in certain scenarios (e.g. in face recognition).
+The inference error rate of machine learning algorithms has become remarkably low and reaches a state that already surpasses human performance in certain scenarios (e.g., in face recognition).

 Optimized Deep Learning Hardware

 With the deep learning trend comes the need for new hardware architectures that enables higher performance for machine learning tasks, both during training and inference.